Aida El-Khadra

-Aida Xenia El-Khadra is a particle physicist who is a Professor of High Energy Physics at the University of Illinois at Urbana–Champaign.
+Aida Xenia El-Khadra is a particle physicist who is a professor of high energy physics at the University of Illinois at Urbana–Champaign.
 She is the co-chair of the Muon g-2 Theory Initiative, which reported hints at new physics in the Standard Model in 2021.
-She is a Fellow of the American Physical Society and the Alfred P. Sloan Foundation.
+She is a fellow of the American Physical Society and the Alfred P. Sloan Foundation.

 Early life and education

 El-Khadra was an undergraduate student at the Free University of Berlin, where she earned a master's degree in physics.
 She moved to the University of California, Los Angeles for her doctoral research, where she studied semi-leptonic decays.
 El-Khadra was a postdoctoral researcher at the Brookhaven National Laboratory, Fermilab, and the Ohio State University.

-Research and career
+Research and Pathways

-In 1995, El-Khadra joined the faculty at the University of Illinois at Urbana–Champaign, where she was promoted to Professor in 2008.
+In 1995, El-Khadra joined the faculty at the University of Illinois at Urbana–Champaign, where she was promoted to professor in 2008.
 Her research makes use of quantum chromodynamics to understand processes in flavor physics.
 She spent 1998 as a Fellow at the Center for Advanced Study, where she developed and tested new lattice actions.
-El-Khadra directs the Fermilab Lattice collaboration, and was named a Distinguished Scholar at Fermilab in 2016.
+El-Khadra directs the Fermilab Lattice collaboration and was named a distinguished scholar at Fermilab in 2016.

 El-Khadra oversaw the theoretical aspects of the Muon g-2 experiments.
 The collaboration measured the magnetic moment of the muon with unparalleled precision.
 El-Khadra has been involved with several theoretical attempts to predict the anomalous magnetic moment based on the Standard Model.
 In 2021, the experimental component of the collaboration reported a magnetic moment that was considerably larger than the value predicted by the Standard Model.
-This finding hints at new particles or forces in the Standard Model.
+These finding hints at new particles or forces in the Standard Model.